TimStraube/Quadstar/README.md

 ### Config

 All volatile parameters on the user side can be controlled from a single file.
-When a new model is trained the current config is used for training and is saved in the respective model folder.
+When a new model is trained the current config is used for training and is saved in models/config.db a SQLite database.

 ### Plot of quadcopter trajectories